‘On My Block’: The most lit teen TV shows of 2018

 The TV shows of the 00s were ruled by the rich kids and moral teachings of Beverly Hills 90210, the rich kids and immoral backstabbing of Gossip Girl, and the rich kids and emo-grandstanding of The O.C. – not exactly a breeding ground of fresh ideas.

 However, judging from the teen TV shows coming out in 2018, young-adult programming is getting a much needed facelift.
-The shows look darker and more experimental in narrative tone, feature a more diverse set of characters, and look set to explore issues and ideas which go way beyond the usual tropes of the teen shows generation X or older Millennials grew up with.
-Take a look at these ten upcoming young-adult shows and see for yourself:
+The shows look darker and more experimental in narrative tone and look set to explore issues and ideas which go way beyond the usual tropes of the teen shows generation X or older Millennials grew up with.
+Take a look at these ten upcoming young-adult shows and see for yourself.